HASwitchPlate/openHASP/docs/10-layouts.md

 A Jekyll layout that compresses HTML in pure Liquid.
 To enable add `layout: compress` to `_layouts/default.html`.

-**Note:** Has been known to mangle markup and break JavaScript... especially if inline `// comments` are present.
+> **Note:**</br>Has been known to mangle markup and break JavaScript... especially if inline `// comments` are present.
 For this reason it has been disabled by default.
 {: .notice--danger}

 * [Documentation](http://jch.penibelst.de/)